NicoOnIce/Breeze-Scripts/README.md

-These scripts were made by me for the breeze Minecraft client zeetrophic_. (discord)
+These scripts were made by me for the Breeze Minecraft client

+zeetrophic_. (discord)

 pls no skid